-This debate is interesting but if you were to decide, which game will you pick?
-Difficult to choose, isn't?
-But don't worry; let's settle this debate here!
+This debate is interesting but if you were to decide, which would you pick?
+Difficult to choose, isn?t it?
+Let?s settle this debate here.

-The objective of both 13 Card Rummy and 21 Card Rummy is the same - arrange all the cards in sets and sequences to make a valid hand.
-However, there are some basic differences which make them unique in their gameplay.
-Let us view the differences in detail:
+The objective of both 13-Card Rummy and 21-Card Rummy is the same: to arrange all the cards in sets and sequences to make a valid hand.
+However, there are some basic differences that make each version unique in its gameplay.
+Let us see the differences in detail:

-As their names suggest, 13 and 21 cards are dealt to each player in 13 Cards Rummy and 21 Cards Rummy respectively.
-As there are eight cards less in 13 Cards Rummy, it is much faster than 21 cards Rummy.
+As their names suggest, 13 and 21 cards are dealt to each player in 13-Card Rummy and 21-Card Rummy respectively.
+As there are eight cards fewer in 13-Card Rummy, it is much faster than 21-Card Rummy.

-13 Cards Rummy needs up to 2 decks, while 21 Cards Rummy needs 3 decks of cards in a usual game.
-The addition of one deck in 21 Cards Rummy makes it more complex as there will be three sets of a single card.
-So, one would need more strategies in 21 Cards Rummy.
+13-Card Rummy is usually played with up to 2 decks of cards, while 21-Card Rummy is played with 3 decks of cards.
+The addition of one deck in 21-Card Rummy makes it more complex as there will be three sets of a single card.
+So, one needs more strategies in 21-Card Rummy.

-In 13 Cards Rummy, you need to make a minimum of 1 pure sequence along with another sequence to win.
-However, in 21 Cards Rummy, you need a minimum of 3 pure sequences; this makes 13 Cards Rummy much easier than the 21 card variant.
+In 13-Card Rummy, you need to form one pure sequence along with another sequence to win.
+However, in 21-Card Rummy, you need a minimum of 3 pure sequences.
+Thus, 13-Card Rummy is much easier than the 21-Card variant.

 Jokers play the same role in both the variants, which is to replace any card to form sets or sequences.
-However, 21 Cards have Value Cards in addition to Jokers: they function as Jokers and carry extra points that could change the game.
-Plus, a marriage hand of all the value cards makes it more competitive.
+However, 21-Card Rummy has value cards in addition to Jokers; they function as Jokers and carry extra points that could change the game.
+Plus, the feature of the marriage hand - a hand including all the value cards - makes the version more competitive.